setzler/LMS/README.md

 List of Output and Associated Programs
 -----------------------------------------------------------------

 All tables and figures in the main text and online appendix of the manuscript are produced by step 4 (see details above).
+Input files are located  in the `4_StatisticalAnalyses/data/` subdirectory of this replication pack.
 The list of tables and figures and their associated programs is as follows:

 *Main Text:*